The miracle of integer eigenvalues: The statement of the main result

 .2cm Our main tool is the filter semigroup of operators $M_{F}^{X},$ introduced in the next section.
 They have appeared first in \cite{BHR, BD}, where their spectral properties were studied.
-In fact, part of Theorem 1 can be obtained from Thm 1.2 in \cite{BHR}.
+In fact, part of the proof of Theorem 1 can be obtained by following the proof of Thm 1.2 in \cite{BHR}.
 We give a shorter and more direct proof.

 .2cm The next section contains some general facts about posets.
 It is followed by the section containing proofs.